Aiyyaa

-Aiyyaa is a 2012 Indian Hindi-language parody film written and directed by Sachin Kundalkar.
-It stars Prithviraj Sukumaran and Rani Mukerji in the lead roles.
+Aiyyaa is a 2012 Indian Hindi-language romantic comedy film written and directed by Sachin Kundalkar.
+The film stars Prithviraj Sukumaran and Rani Mukerji in the lead roles.
 It was jointly produced by Anurag Kashyap and Viacom 18 Motion Pictures.
 The film was released on 12 October 2012.

 Plot

 The story is about a Marathi girl, Meenakshi Deshpande, falling in love with a Tamil artist, Surya Iyer.
 She is a librarian at a college and has five members in her family (including herself): a wheelchair-using grandmother who is blind and has gold teeth; her father, who smokes four cigarettes together; her mother, who is obsessed with Meenakshi's marriage; and her brother Nana, whose only love in life is dogs.
 To escape the craziness of her family, Meenakshi lives her life in dreams.
 In her dreams, the only thing she's doing is dancing and enacting her favourite actresses, Madhuri Dixit, Sridevi, and Juhi Chawla.
 Her colleague Maina, nicknamed "Gaga Bai," is an eccentric woman who dresses up in weird ensembles inspired by pop star Lady Gaga.

 Meenakshi's family is looking for a suitable groom, but Meenakshi, who does not believe in arranged marriages, is waiting for her prince and wants her dream wedding.
 That's when Surya enters.
 Surya is an art student, and the moment Meenakshi looks at him, she falls in love with his tanned skin and a mysterious fragrance emanating from him.
 By this time her family has found the 'right guy' Madhav for her and is rushing with her wedding.

 The rest of the film involves Madhav running after Meenakshi and Meenakshi following Surya.
 Nana gets engaged to Maina under bizarre circumstances when Meenakshi goes missing on her engagement when she was following Surya and ends up in his incense sticks factory.
 Meenakshi learns that Surya's fragrance, that she got enthralled by, was because of his involvement in the factory.
 In the end, Meenakshi succeeds in winning over Surya's heart, and they get engaged in a traditional Maharashtrian ceremony.